rmnmllr/rmnmllr.github.io/_projects/ditau.md

 I carried out my work during 2022-2023 and the fitting framework is still (with some modifications of course) used today.

 My contribution had a direct input to the background event generation, so events without leptoquark interference, and application of the kinematic cuts of possible signal events.
+The framework also provided a way to efficiently produce statistical results and provide them to the analysis group for rapid development of the analysis strategy.